Debuggingdan/alx-system_engineering-devops/0x00-shell_basics/README.md

-#Script that changes working directory to home directory
+#Script that display current directory content in a long format